-Besides the potential benefit, a Government intervention can have negative effects too.
-First, the government can impose restrictions on banks decision (for example, executive compensations or lending requirements) that reduce a bank's profit.
-Second, the government can introduce political criteria into the lending decisions, reducing bank's profitability (Sapienza, 2004).
+$\textbf{Fig. 1.} \ \ \text{CDS rates.
+All the rates are in basis points per year. } \textit{Source: Datastream.}$ lending requirements) that reduce a bank's profit.
+Second, the government can introduce political criteria into the lending decisions, reducing a bank's profitability (Sapienza, 2004).
 Finally, the government intervention can delay or block the natural transfers of assets to the more efficient managers, reducing the overall profitability of the banking industry.
-The first and second effects are more likely to be present in banks where government ownership becomes larger, while the third one is likely to manifest itself in the price of the better run banks, which will be prevented to take advantage of the acquisition opportunities.
+The first and second effects are more likely to be present in banks where government ownership becomes larger, while the third one is likely to manifest itself in the price of the better-run banks, which will be prevented from taking advantage of the acquisition opportunities.